Myelin is critical for optimal brain function and mental health.

 Hericium Erinaceus – better known as Lion’s mane mushroom – might be my favourite way to regenerate myelin.

-Research shows that lion’s mane increases the rate of myelination, and the process of myelination begins earlier in the presence of the mushroom (33).
+Research shows that lion’s mane increases the rate of myelination production, and the process of myelination begins earlier in the presence of the mushroom (33).

 I take this lion’s mane mushroom.
 It’s one of the highest-quality lion’s mane mushroom supplements that I could find from a reputable brand.
 I spent a lot of time researching and looking into different sources because not all lion's mane supplements are high-quality and effective, and I settled on this one.
 You can get it here or here.